mehdi-fathi/eloquent-filter/README.md

     }
 }
 ```
--**Note**  that the Eloquent Filter by default using the query string to make queries in the laravel.
+-**Note** The Eloquent Filter config by default uses the query string to make queries in Laravel.
- Also, you can set the array to `filter` method Model for making your own custom condition without query string.
+ Although, you can set the array to the `filter` method Model for making your own custom condition without query string.

--**Note**  that you must unset your own param as perpage.
-Just you can set page param for paginate this param ignore from filter.
+-**Note**  Therefore you must unset yourself param as perpage.
+Just you can set page param for paginate this param ignore from the filter.

-- You can ignore some request params by use of code it.
+- You can ignore some of the request params by use of the bellow code.

 ```php